Curacao, ABC Islands. Netherland Antilles

 One of the hotel complexes and our anchorage bay.

 A restored church.
 The buildings are made from wood from Amsterdam and stucco.
 If a building hasn't been restored, it is a sad looking building with concrete blocks cemented in its windows so that it doesn't collapse.
 These photos are the result of some of the restorations.
+The center building in a state of decay.

 A main street before the floating bridge.